-Item Revision in Version 3.0 Inclusion criteria #6 in Synopsis on page 15 and section 4.3 on page 46 To modify Pregnancy Screen procedures.
-Changed from "Female subjects must have a negative urine pregnancy test at screening AND: be surgically sterile (with documentation of hysterectomy, bilateral oophorectomy, bilateral salpingectomy, bilateral tubal ligation/tubal occlusion) OR post-menopausal (no menstruation for a minimum of 12 months and confirmed by follicle stimulating hormone [FSH] of <math>\geq 40</math> mIU/ml) OR, if of child-bearing potential, must be using an acceptable method of contraception such as an IUD, implant or contraceptive injection, or two forms of the following (e.g., diaphragm, cervical cap, patch or vaginal hormonal contraceptive, condom, spermicide, or sponge) for the last three months, OR in a monogamous relation with a male partner who has undergone a documented vasectomy a minimum of 6 months prior to study commencement.
-All females must agree to continue to use their method of birth control for the duration of the study and for a minimum of one complete menstrual cycle or 28 days following discharge from the study" to "Female subjects must have negative pregnancy tests at screening and
+Item Revision in Version 5.0 Inclusion criteria #6 In synopsis on page 17 and 18.
+In section 4.3 on page 48 and 49 To clarify and modify pregnancy screen procedure.
+Changed from "Female subjects must have a negative urine pregnancy test at screening AND: be surgically sterile (with documentation of hysterectomy, bilateral oophorectomy, bilateral salpingectomy, bilateral tubal ligation/tubal occlusion) OR post-menopausal (no menstruation for a minimum of 12 months and confirmed by follicle stimulating hormone [FSH] of ≥ 40 mIU/ml) OR, if of child-bearing potential, must be using an acceptable method of contraception such as an IUD, implant or contraceptive injection, or two forms of the following (e.g., diaphragm, cervical cap, patch or vaginal hormonal contraceptive, condom, spermicide, or sponge) for the last three months, OR in a monogamous relation with a male partner who has undergone a documented vasectomy a minimum of 6 months prior to study commencement.
+All females must agree to continue to use their method of birth control for the duration of the study and for a minimum of one complete menstrual cycle or 28 days following discharge from the study" To "Female subjects must have negative pregnancy tests at screening and check-in AND: be surgically sterile at least 6 months before the first dose (with documentation of hysterectomy, bilateral oophorectomy, bilateral salpingectomy, bilateral tubal ligation/tubal occlusion) OR post-

-Item Revision in Version 3.0 check-in AND: be surgically sterile at least 6 months prior to the first dose (with documentation of hysterectomy, bilateral oophorectomy, bilateral salpingectomy, bilateral tubal ligation/tubal occlusion); OR post-menopausal (no menstruation for a minimum of 12 months and confirmed by follicle stimulating hormone [FSH] of <math>\geq 40</math> mIU/ml and serum estradiol <math>&lt; 30</math> pg/ml at screening and check-in); OR if of child-bearing potential, must be using an acceptable method of contraception such as an IUD, implant or contraceptive injection, or two forms of the following (e.g., diaphragm, cervical cap, patch or vaginal hormonal contraceptive, condom, spermicide, or sponge) for the last three months.
-All females must agree to continue to use their method of birth control for the duration of the study and for a minimum of one complete menstrual cycle from the study".
-Study Procedure on page 21 and 22 To modify the schedule for pregnancy tests in the Study Procedure Table 1.
-Added a row for serum pregnancy test 2.
-Added serum pregnancy test at check-in on Day -1 3.
-Removed urine pregnancy test on Day -1 Changed table from
+Item Revision in Version 5.0 menopausal (no menstruation for a minimum of 12 months and confirmed by serum follicle stimulating hormone [FSH] of ≥ 40 mIU/ml and serum estradiol < 30 pg/ml at screening and check-in) OR, if of child-bearing potential, must be using an acceptable method of contraception such as an IUD, implant or contraceptive injection, or two forms of the following (e.g., diaphragm, cervical cap, patch or vaginal hormonal contraceptive, condom, spermicide, or sponge) for the last three months.
+All females must agree to continue to use their method of birth control for the duration of the study and for a minimum of one complete menstrual cycle following discharge from the study" Study Procedure on page 23 and 24 To modify pregnancy screen procedures.
+Study Procedure Table changed from